 Mixed hearing loss is a type of hearing difficulty that is a combination of conductive and sensorineural hearing loss.
 When there is damage to the outer or middle ear’s ability to conduct sound waves along with the inner ear and/or the auditory nerve’s ability to process sound data and pass it along to the brain, this is known as mixed hearing loss.

-There are a number of different medical terms that can be used to describe specific types of mixed hearing loss.
+Several medical terms can be used to describe specific types of mixed hearing loss.
 If the condition only presents on one side of the patient, it is known as unilateral mixed hearing loss.
-If it presents on both sides it is known as bilateral mixed hearing loss.
+If it presents on both sides, it is known as bilateral mixed hearing loss.
 Mixed hearing loss can range in severity from mild to moderate, severe, profound or even total.

 If the pattern of mixed hearing loss is the same in both ears, it is described as symmetrical.
 If it differs in each ear, it is known as asymmetrical.
 Additionally, mixed hearing loss can be further described in relation to what frequencies of hearing are affected.
 Common descriptors related to frequency sensitivity include high frequency and low frequency among others.